 hat were the best super bowl commercials this year?
 Not just the good ones, but the best ones.
 From the halftime show to shouting at your friend for not buying the right guacamole, the Super Bowl is an American tradition that brings in 112.3 million viewers this year.
 But in many cases, as recent polls suggest, it’s the Super Bowl commercials that unite viewers around the screen of their choice.

-The Best Super Bowl Commercials and Trends of 2018
+The Best Super Bowl Commercials and Trends

 Super Bowl Commercials